utilmeta/utilmeta-py/docs/en/guide/handle-request.md

 We will show you how to handle the various parameters of the request in UtilMeta.

+!!! tip
+	Request parameters declaration in UtilMeta is based on Python type annotation (type hints) stardard and [utype](https://utype.io), if you are not familiar with Python type annotation, you can read [utype - Types in Python](https://utype.io/guide/type/) first

 ## Path parameters

 It is a common way to pass data in the request URL path.
 For example, by `GET/article/3` getting the article data with ID 3, the parameter of ID is provided in the URL path.
 The way to declare the path parameter in UtilMeta is as follows